juliopezua/session-6/README.md

 ###Fetching the Data

-Here we use `recipes.json` in the data folder instead of keeping the model in the controller.
+Here we use `recipes.json` in the data folder instead of keeping the data model in the controller.

 We fetch the dataset from our server using one of Angular's built-in services called [$http](https://docs.angularjs.org/api/ng/service/$http).
 We will use Angular's [dependency injection (DI)](https://docs.angularjs.org/guide/di) to provide the service to the recipeList component's controller.

 $http
-* a service
+* a core Angular service that facilitates communication with the remote HTTP servers via
-* built into core Angular
+* core = built into Angular
-* need to make it available to our controller via dependency injection.
+* need to make it available to our controller via [dependency injection](https://docs.angularjs.org/guide/di).

 In `recipe-list.component.js` make $http available to the controller: